Matthew Salacuse

-Matthew Salacuse is an American photographer from New York City.
+Matthew Salacuse (born June 24, 1972) is an American photographer from New York City.
 His portraits of celebrities and musicians have been published by VICE Magazine, New York Mag, Rolling Stone, and The New York Times.
 Salacuse attended NYU.

 Album covers

 Salacuse's photos have been used on the album covers for Life is Good by Nas, and Hot Mess from Cobra Starship.

 The Negative Collection

 Salacuse hunts for discarded film negatives at flea markets, collecting the negatives for vintage images to print and sell.
 Many of these negatives have yielded unseen photographs of celebrities like Leonardo DiCaprio, Frank Sinatra, and Muhammad Ali.
 Salacuse admits that he does not own the copyright to these lost negatives, but maintains a standing offer to return the negatives (and any money received from sales) should the owner come forward.
 To date, only the photographer for the Leonardo DiCaprio photos has requested to have their negatives returned.

 Commercial photography

 Salacuse also works as a commercial photographer, with his photos appearing in Bloomberg Businessweek, NME, and Entertainment Weekly.
 He's also taken photos for advertising campaigns for companies like Coach, Nike, Reebok, and Pepsi.